AtomicGameEngine/AtomicGameEngine/THIRDPARTY_LICENSE.md

-Atomic Game Engine - Third Party Technology Licenses and Copyrights
+### Third Party Technology Licenses and Copyrights

+This file contains information for third party technology used in the Atomic Game Engine

-Please see LICENSE.md for the Atomic Game Engine Source Code EULA
+Please see [LICENSE.md](https://github.com/AtomicGameEngine/AtomicGameEngine/blob/master/LICENSE.md) for the **Atomic Game Engine Source Code EULA**

 -------------------------------------------------------------------